Classic Skillet Cornbread

 This post may contain affiliate links.

-Cast Iron Skillet Cornbread — Moist, fluffy, homemade buttermilk cornbread prepared in a cast iron skillet for a crispy edge.
+Cast Iron Skillet Cornbread — Moist, fluffy, golden brown buttermilk cornbread prepared in a cast iron skillet for a crispy edge.
 The buttery subtle sweetness makes it a cross between a side dish and a stand-alone comforting snack.
 Whether you make it for a weeknight family dinner or a holiday celebration, it’s so EASY, ready in 30 minutes, and FOOLPROOF!

 Classic Cast Iron Cornbread Recipe